src-d/jgit-spark-connector/README.md

 ```

-# Playing around with source{d} engine on Jupyter
+# Playing around with source{d} Engine on Jupyter

 You can launch our docker container which contains some Notebooks examples just running:

-    docker run --name spark-api-jupyter --rm -it -p 8888:8888 -v $(pwd)/path/to/siva-files:/repositories --link bblfsh:bblfsh srcd/spark-api-jupyter
+    docker run --name engine-jupyter --rm -it -p 8888:8888 -v $(pwd)/path/to/siva-files:/repositories --link bblfsh:bblfsh srcd/engine-jupyter

 You must have some siva files in local to mount them on the container replacing the path `$(pwd)/path/to/siva-files`.
-You can get some siva-files from the project [here](https://github.com/src-d/spark-api/tree/master/examples/siva-files).
+You can get some siva-files from the project [here](https://github.com/src-d/engine/tree/master/examples/siva-files).

 You should have a [bblfsh daemon](https://github.com/bblfsh/bblfshd) container running to link the jupyter container (see Pre-requisites).

-When the engine-jupyter container starts it will show you an URL that you can open in your browser.
+When the `engine-jupyter` container starts it will show you an URL that you can open in your browser.

 # Development